At Zacks Eye Clinic in central London we have optometrists who specialise in fitting Orthokeratology (Ortho-K) contact lenses.

 Orthokeratology contact lenses are specially made and a collection appointment is required to check the fitting and instruct on usage.
 Patients are then asked to return the following morning for a check-up after the first nights wear, with further check-ups after one week and one month of treatment.

 After the initial treatment is completed, regular follow up, aftercare appointments are very important to monitor vision, and eye health.
 Scans are taken at each appointment to see how the contact lenses have been fitting.
 Aftercare appointments are usually recommended every six months, however, they may be required more frequently for young children or those patients in need of more careful observation.

 Advantages of Orthokeratology:

 - Good vision without spectacles or contact lenses throughout the day.

 - Orthokeratology is not a surgical procedure, both eyes can be treated at the same time and it does not cause the permanent hazy vision experienced by some patients following laser surgery

-- Orthokeratology is modifiable and reversible meaning that changes in prescription can be easily dealt with, or the procedure can be stopped at any time.
+- Treatment is modifiable and reversible meaning that changes in prescription can be easily dealt with, or the procedure can be stopped at any time.

 - Patients with dry eyes are free from contact lenses during the day.

 Disadvantages of Orthokeratology:

 - Orthokeratology is not a permanent solution or a cure and is reversible.